dlopuch/panmoodicon/README.md

 1. OPTIONAL: `npm run app-prod`: Starts up the app in prod mode (no debug logging, etc.).
 Expects `JWT_ALG` and `JWT_SECRET` env vars to be set by deployment orchestration (you can fake it with `$ JWT_ALG=HS256 JWT_SECRET=shhhhhh npm run app-prod`)

+## Linting (Code Style)
+We're using `eslint` to enforce code style.
+While developing, you can open up a terminal window and run `npm run lint-dev` to have an updating lint watch server to remind you of all the commas you forget with your sloppy js ; )

+Using the airbnb javascript code style, with a couple overrides where strong opinions differ.

 # API

 You can use any HTTP request tool to hit the API (cURL, Postman, the integration tests, etc.)